j9t/little-books/manuscript/website-quality-control.md

 ### Security

-Security can be considered the most important thing to test for because whatever it is we (or our users) are doing, if the security of it is compromised, we (or our users) are compromised and can be harmed in a number of ways, from losing data (and privacy) to losing the service itself, and possibly much more.
+Security can be considered the most important thing to test for.
+Whatever it is we (or our users) are doing, if the security of it is compromised, we (or our users) are compromised and can be harmed in a number of ways.
+This can go from losing data (and privacy) to losing the service itself, and possibly much more.
 We stand and fall with the security of the services we offer.

 Security is critical, but it’s also tricky in the light of website quality control.
 For one, websites—rather than apps—may or may not deal with personal and sensitive information, or ask their users to give such information.
 For another, security is not trivial to test and not necessarily to be evaluated all from the outside.
 This leads us to the situation in which, although security is so crucial, there’s not that much to add outside the context of dedicated information security.